Optimal Bayesian design for model discrimination via classification: Examples

 We consider three mathematical models, based on \cite{Restif:2012}, to represent the three competing hypotheses about heterogeneity.
 These models are continuous-time Markovian processes that simulate the dynamics of intracellular bacteria within macrophages.
 Model (1) tracks the joint probability distribution of the number of replicating and non-replicating bacteria within a single macrophage, assuming all macrophages in a given experiment are from the same type.
 In model (2), each macrophage has a fixed probability $q$ of being refractory, in which case it only contains non-replicating bacteria, and a probability $1-q$ of being permissive, in which case it only contains replicating bacteria.
 In model (3), all macrophages are permissive and all bacteria are replicating.

 Simulations from the models are based on simulations of bacterial counts for the individual macrophages.
-As for our first example, we can use the efficient Gillespie algorithm \citep{gillespie1977}.
+As for our infectious disease examples, we can use the efficient Gillespie algorithm \citep{gillespie1977}.
 The outcomes for the individual macrophages are then aggregated to obtain the same type of data as observed in the real experiment.

 It is possible but cumbersome to compute the likelihood functions for all the models.
 Computing the likelihood involves solving a system of linear differential equations, which can be achieved by using matrix exponentials.
 However, these operations are quite expensive so that computing the posterior model probabilities becomes very costly.
 Computing the expected losses and searching for an optimal design can be considered intractable in these circumstances.
 In contrast, simulations from the models can be obtained very quickly.